Anand-Chawan/DesignPattern/README.md

 # DesignPattern
-This repo is mainly for design pattern codes
+This repo is mainly for design patterns